DiamondMind/FPS-Controller/README.md

 # FPS-Controller
-This is a simple first person controller in Unity with the following features;
+This is a first person controller in Unity.
+It has the following features;
-* Walk
-* Sprint
+* Basic movement
 * Jump
 * Crouch
+* Ladder action
+* Headbob
 * Gravity
 * Ground check
 * Mouse look

-The code has been separated into three scripts.
-Each handles a specific attribute of the player;
+The code has been seperated into different scripts.
+Each handles a specific attribute of the player.
-* Mouse look- For the mouse movement.
-* Player input- This handles all the input from the keyboard and mouse
-* Player movement- This handles all the player's abilities.
-Each of them has been separated into different methods which makes it easier to understand and modify the code.